If you’re looking to invest in French, Belgian and Swiss real estate, you can take a look at Raizers.

 Phone and live chat support are available in English and French, and I found the support staff to be professional and helpful.
 No problems whatsoever.

-Raizers does not currently provide a secondary market, which is a disadvantage compared to other platforms who offer the ability to liquidate investments early should the need arise.
+Raizers does not currently provide a secondary market, which is a disadvantage compared to other platforms that offer the ability to liquidate investments early should the need arise.

 Partnership with Capitalium